Meet the

 Role: Founding Director

-From art student to university art student, to master art student, to fringe artist, to a producer of arts and baker of life.
-My journey has taken me to many incredible places and people around the world through different weird and wonderful forms.
-Half Greek, half Swede with a heart's majority anchored in England/Australia.
+From art student to university art student to master art student to fringe artist to a producer of art and baker of life.
+My journey has taken me to many incredible places and people around the world through different, weird, and wonderful forms.
+Half Greek, half Swedish with a heart anchored in England/Australia.
 Of all the fantastic (and catastrophic) projects I have been involved in I would say that experiencing the Fringe (and ok the arts exchange where I lived alone in a castle in Transylvania) has taught me the most.
 If I could, I would do it all again.

 What would you expect to see at a Fringe festival?